MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-security-configuration.md

 ## SQL Server and SQL Server Analysis Services Run As Profiles

-To use separate accounts for monitoring of DB Engine, SSRS, and SSAS, create 3 different Windows accounts, and configure each account in each Run As profile according to the following table.
+To use separate accounts for monitoring of DB Engine, SSRS, and SSAS, create three different Windows accounts, and configure each account in each Run As profile according to the following table.

 |Monitoring Account|[Association] Used for|
 |-|-|